 For instructions on injecting or converting metadata in Wowza Streaming Engine see:

-- How to inject timed metadata using a Wowza Streaming Engine HTTP provider
+- Inject timed metadata using a Wowza Streaming Engine HTTP provider

-- How to convert timed metadata from AMF to ID3 using the Wowza Streaming Engine Java API
+- Convert timed metadata from AMF to ID3 using the Wowza Streaming Engine Java API

 Although the following articles don’t address metadata directly, they provide instructions on how to send streams that can include metadata from Wowza Streaming Engine to Wowza Streaming Cloud:

-- Using Wowza CDN with Wowza Streaming Engine
+- Scaling Wowza Streaming Engine with Wowza CDN

 - Send a stream from Wowza Streaming Engine to Wowza Streaming Cloud for transcoding using Wowza APIs or Wowza Streaming Engine Manager